simon741/edu-devcamp/HOL/HOL8/README.md

 ### Handle the Note.Create intent<a name="ex4b"></a>

 1. When the LUIS app recognizes a note creation intent the bot has to react by interacting with the student to gather all the necessary data.
-A new dialog will do this .Copy the following code and paste it at the end of `app.js`:
+A new dialog will do this.
+Copy the following code and paste it at the end of `app.js`:

     ```javascript
     // CreateNote dialog